-More examples of similar email scams are "On This Day I Hacked Your OS Email Scam", "I'm A Programmer Who Cracked Your Email Scam" and "Hacker Who Has Access To Your Operating System Email Scam".
-In most cases scammers send them with a purpose to trick recipients into believing that there is some humiliating video of them recorded or photo taken and it will be sent to other people if scammers will not be paid a certain amount of money (typically, in cryptocurrency).
-However, quite often scammers/cyber criminals use emails to spread various malware as well.
-For example, malicious software like TrickBot, Adwind, FormBook, LokiBot, and so on.
-They send emails that contain attachment that, if opened, causes installation of high-risk malware.
-Typically, they spread malware that can be used to steal personal, sensitive information such as passwords, logins, banking details, infect computers with other malware, etc. It is worth mentioning that cyber criminals often use emails to spread malicious software that is categorized as ransomware too.
+Other examples of similar email scams are "On This Day I Hacked Your OS Email Scam", "I'm A Programmer Who Cracked Your Email Scam", and "Hacker Who Has Access To Your Operating System Email Scam".
+In most cases, scammers send the emails to trick recipients into believing that humiliating videos have been recorded or photos taken, and threaten to send them to other parties unless a specific sum of money (typically, in cryptocurrency) is paid.
+In fact, scammers/cyber criminals also use emails to proliferate various malware.
+For example, malicious software such as TrickBot, Adwind, FormBook, LokiBot, and so on.
+They send emails that contain an attachment that, if opened, causes installation of high-risk malware.
+Typically, they proliferate malware that can be used to steal personal, sensitive information such as passwords, logins, banking details, and to infect computers with other malware, etc. Cyber criminals also use emails to spread malicious software categorized as ransomware.

 We receive a great deal of feedback from concerned users about this scam email.
 Here is the most popular question we receive:

 Q: Hi pcrisk.com team, I received an email stating that my computer was hacked and they have a video of me.
 Now they are asking for a ransom in Bitcoins.
 I think this must be true because they listed my real name and password in the email.
 What should I do?